joshuacox/katacoda-scenarios/LearnToCollaborateWithGit/step6.md

 See a screenshot
 [here.](https://github.com/GitCertifiedCollaborator/PullRequestCertification/blob/master/screenshot.jpg)

-On the right side of this section will be a button labeled `Compare & pull request`.
+On the right side of this section will be a button labeled:

+`Compare & pull request`

 Click this button.
-You will be taken to a `Open a pull request` page.
+You will be taken to a page labled:

+`Open a pull request`

 Here you will fill out a title field and a description for your pull request.

 You should give it a title that will immediately identify what this pull request is about.

 In this case, something like `Adding YOUR_NAME to the certified.md` is appropriate.

 Then give a more verbose description in the `Leave a comment` field.

 Finally click the `Create pull request` button.